-« 3D Audio" is the generic name for the use of binaural sound systems to capture, process and play back audio waves, and a new audio format providing the listener with an object-based, immersive spatial audio experience that mimics real-life - equivalent of 13 spatialized speakers representing a sound sphere !
+« 3D Audio », or « Spatial Audio » is a new audio format providing the listener with an object-based, immersive spatial audio experience that mimics real-life (equivalent of 13 spatialized speakers representing a sound sphere).

-If you want to create content in Spatial Audio using the Dolby Atmos technology that is supported by Apple, you have two options :
+- Create the audio.
+To make sure the spatial audio using the Dolby Atmos technology will be supported by Apple, you have two options :